Skip to content

 Once you have written the Commercial Post-Mortem, do not email it.
 You must present it.
 We call this the "Re-Onboarding" meeting.

-Schedule 30 minutes with the disgruntled stakeholder.
+Schedule 30 minutes with the concerned stakeholder.
 Frame the agenda as "Process Correction Review."
 In this meeting, you are not the apologetic vendor; you are the high-integrity operator.
 Walk them through the document.
 Show them the new SOPs.
 Show them the automated checks.

 Turning Failure into Process Equity